 Where possible, planning for the eventuality should be undertaken earlier rather than later, as the financial consequences of making the wrong decision at the wrong time could be significant.
 Local Councils will invariably look at any financial transactions that have taken money out of someone's estate to ensure that their has been no 'deprivation of capital'.
 That is the reduction in the value of someone's assets to gain additional funding from the council.

 There is also the added consideration of whether the relative in need of care is eligible for Continuing Healthcare under the NHS, rather than using the assets they have built up over a lifetime to pay for their care.
 This depends on a detailed assessment of the individual in a number of areas and our experience has been that this can be a lengthy process, although for people who have a rapidly deteriorating condition there is a fast track tool.
 Even if your relative is not eligible for Continuing Healthcare, they may still be eligible for NHS Nursing Healthcare.
-The link below will take you to a site with more information on these two vital considerations

 These issues when considering care can have an impact on the planning for inheritance tax, and so the two can be closely linked.